Boseong-Seo/callpredict_byLSTM/README.md

 # callpredict_byLSTM
-predicting the # of calls in hyundai homeshopping through LSTM
+predicting the calls in hyundai homeshopping through LSTM